sh1boot/sh1boot.github.io/drafts/ciscv.md

 <text x="{{bw | times: 4.5| plus: 82}}" y="42">r_extra</text>
 </svg>

+The mapping of fields to different induction operands is described by a frame.
+Different frames and different opcodes within each frame are currently enumerated in the ten free bits in `opcode`, `funct3`, and two bits of `funct7` (two bits of `opcode` are reserved to identify this encoding scheme).
+More on "enumeration" and its decoder implications later.

+No new instructions are introduced, but some optional instructions are included.
+A frame merely compressed two consecutive instructions into one 32-bit packet.
 The first instruction (generally) has its source register fields aligned to the source register fields of 32-bit opcodes, but the 32-bit destination register field is (generally) the register written by the